openbridge/openbridge.github.io/data_definitions.md

 Check out [Facebook Developer docs](https://developers.facebook.com/docs/platforminsights/page) for more details about Facebook Page Insights API.

-## YouTube Channel Insights

-Discover what drives your video content use on your channel.
-Identify how your subscribers react to new and existing content.
-Discover patterns or trends that inform content optimization and performance.

-### Data Definitions

-Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1IZxhbTsTFGqiHvOu0PaNxcCq2AXfoNXV0qfpcf2LpXE/edit?usp=sharing) for YouTube Channel Insights layout and elements.

-### Delivery Time

-We collect data from YouTube Analytics API once a day.
-This ensures we are within the limits YouTube places on API calls.

-### Developer Docs

-Check out [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube Analytics and Reporting APIs.

-## Google Analytics 360

-Get deeper understanding of your user activity through simple, direct access to a fully automated pipeline of Google Analytics 360 sessions data direct to Amazon Redshift.
-Let the data drive decisions on how to optimize ongoing customer engagement and performance.

-### Data Definitions

-Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/1IVXLMSFt3hLoFni2iR3BtQ5VLzQPynY0QNh1hV6uIeU/edit?usp=sharing) for Google Analytics 360 layout and elements.

-### Delivery Time

-We collect data once a day.
-For example, a request to Google Analytics 360 on July 3rd would return data for July 2nd.
-This ensures you have completed daily views for each reporting period.
-The data is typically loaded into your Openbridge account within minutes of arriving.

-### Developer Docs

-Check out [Google Developer docs](https://support.google.com/analytics/answer/3437618?hl=en) for more details.

 ## Instagram Community IQ

 The Instagram Community IQ data bridge allows you to discover what drives your interactions within your Instagram community.
 Identify your best media and understand how it is being engaged with.